Sparen/ReitOS/README.md

 ### Render Priorities

-Render Priorities from 1 through 10 and 90 through 100 are reserved for the core system and built-in applications, while 11 through 19 and 80 through 89 are reserved for user applications.
+Render Priorities from 1 through 10 and 90 through 100 are reserved for the core system and built-in applications, while 11 through 19 and 81 through 89 are reserved for user applications.

-Application windows use render priority 10.
+Application windows use render priority 10 (background) and 90 (foreground).

 ### Applications